vercel/modelfusion/README.md

 ## Quick Install

 > [!NOTE]
 > ModelFusion is in its initial development phase.
-The main API is now mostly stable, but until version 1.0 there may be minor breaking changes.
+The main API is now mostly stable, but until version 1.0 there may be breaking changes.
 Feedback and suggestions are welcome.

 ```sh
 npm install modelfusion